Kansas CLE Requirements

 Yes.
 If you earn CLE credits before your first required CLE reporting period, you may carry over up to 10.00 credits to your first compliance period.

-When does my first reporting period end?
+When does my first reporting period for Kansas end?

 Are there any special credit requirements for new attorneys in Kansas?